 PLEASE CALL (705-282-2262) if you think you need to be seen.
 We are receiving a high volume of calls so please try again if the line is busy.

-Non-urgent appointments such as driver's physicals, other routine check-ups, and pap smears may be delayed or rebooked in the coming weeks.
-These are still important and will be rebooked when the situation improves.
+Non-urgent appointments such as driver's physicals, other routine check-ups, and pap smears may be delayed or re-booked.
+These are still important and will be re-booked when the situation improves.
 You will receive a call from us to cancel or reschedule.

 Doctors notes for sickness absences will not be offered unless this would cause hardship.
 Governments and the Canadian Medical Association are urging employers and other third parties to request fewer forms and notes during this crisis to avoid needlessly endangering the public.